 Squarespace review: pricing

-When it comes to e-commerce stores, Squarespace offers two plans:
+When it comes to creating e-commerce stores, Squarespace offers four plans:

-If you’re just getting started, the $26 / month plan will be more then enough for you.
+If you’re just getting started, the basic Squarespace ecommerce plan will be more than enough for you.
 Some details about it:

 - You get a free custom domain.